/ Oberlin Work Accident Lawyer

 Our firm helps workers through the career transition journey, ensuring they receive the support needed to resume meaningful employment.

-If you’ve been injured at work, having the right legal support is key to defend your claim and obtain the compensation you deserve.
-At Boyadzhyan Law Firm, we are dedicated to managing job-related injury claims in Oberlin, Ohio, providing custom case plans suited to your needs.
+If you’ve been injured at work, having the right legal support is essential to defend your claim and get the benefits you’re owed.
+At Boyadzhyan Law Firm, we focus on representing job-related injury claims in Oberlin, Ohio, providing custom case plans tailored to each client’s unique situation.

 Our services include: